 With an average synthetic equity weighting of around 70% since 2012, my public investment portfolio ended up returning closer to 8.6% compounded.
 With $0 contribution, my public investment portfolio would be 65% more than I was already comfortable living on.

 But since 2012, several other fortuitous things happened:

 1) Bought and remodeled a ocean view fixer in 2014 that is up about 40% based on a comp that just sold last month.
 At the time, a large CD came due so I took some risk and leveraged up another $1,000,000.

 2) Held onto my previous primary residence that I tried to sell in 2012.
 By holding it until mid-2017, it grew at a compound return of 11.3%.
 Since the property was 55% leveraged on average, the cash on cash return was closer to 23% a year for five years.

 3) Stayed consistent writing on Financial Samurai 3X a week.
-As a result, Financial Samurai has grown at a faster clip than the property I sold because there’s been some lucky breaks.
+As a result, Financial Samurai has grown at a faster clip than the property I sold.

 All of these investments have been heavily boosted by a bull market since I left work.
 I was lucky the real estate market continued to perform well after I took on more debt.
-Otherwise, I’d be feeling the heat as I wouldn’t have been able to sell the PITA property I had in 2017 at the price I got.
+Otherwise, I'd be feeling the heat.
+I wouldn't have been able to sell the PITA property I had in 2017 at the price I got.

 Given my content is more measured since I've written extensively about the dot bomb period and the 2008-2009 financial crisis, maybe FS would attract more readers during slow times compared to sites that only discussed the good times.

 Experience matters during downturns.
 Further, sales for my severance negotiation book would likely increase as well due to job uncertainty.

 A Bear Market Is Still Risky For Retirees